PrincetonUniversityOIT/jazz-boot/site/content/docs/5.1/getting-started/introduction.md

 ## Jazz Design System &amp; Bootstrap

-Jazz is Princeton University's Design System.
+The Jazz Design System is Princeton University's Design System.

+Because of its popularity and breadth/depth of functionality, Bootstrap has been used as a basis to implement a reference implementation of the Jazz Design System.

+## Approach

-The Jazz Design System is a fork of the Bootstrap project (version 5.1.3, specifically).
-Bootstrap serves as a foundational layer for the Jazz Design System, and covers most of the usual CSS layout, CSS utility, and components necessary to create a web page or web application.
-The Jazz Design System builds upon, and in some cases modifies, Bootstrap to deliver the distinctive look and feel of Princeton University's digital designs.
+The Bootstrap implementation of the Jazz Design System is a "fork" of the Bootstrap project (version 5.1.3, specifically).
+Bootstrap covers most of the usual CSS layout, CSS utility, and components necessary to create a web page or web application.
+The Jazz Design System visual designs have been applied to Bootstrap, and in some cases modify Bootstrap, to deliver the distinctive look and feel of Princeton University's digital designs.

-Developers utilize the Jazz Design System **in place of** Bootstrap, and can use most of the Bootstrap capabilities that they already know and love.
+Developers utilize the Bootstrap implementation of the Jazz Design System **in place of** a standard Bootstrap installation, and can use most of the Bootstrap capabilities that they already know and love.
 In most cases, the Jazz Design System can serve as a drop in replacement of Bootstrap in systems created with Bootstrap 5.

 ## This Documentation

-This documentation is largely copied (mostly without modification) from the Bootstrap project to help document the deep capabilities of Bootstrap.
-The Bootstrap documentation is supplemented and/or modified to document capabilities that are specific to the Jazz Design System.
+This documentation is largely copied (in many cases without modification) from the Bootstrap project to help document the deep capabilities of Bootstrap.
+The original Bootstrap documentation has been supplemented and/or modified to document capabilities that are specific to the Jazz Design System.

 ## Quick start